A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 And it should allow you to inspect different VM’s.

-Testing framework integrateed with debugger.
+Testing framework integrated with debugger.

 Currently there are two conflicting paradigms: